-When we talk about data in most of the cases we have big thing in mind.
+When we talk about data in most cases we have a big thing in mind.
 Companies that process terabytes of data and make decisions based on them.
-However there is also another side of it.
-Private one, that all of us are able to leverage.
+However, there is also another side to it.
+A private one, that all of us are able to leverage.

 Tracking and monitoring habbits

 Keeping track of your habits is a great start especially when the new year has begun.
 Most of us have some sort of habits for instance: daily training, meditation, reading … And there are hundreds of ways to track them.
 Starting with mobile applications, web apps, pen and paper.

 It’s a great feeling when the last task from a list is checked and done.

 Even more, reasons exist, as to why we are tracking them.
 What is common I assume is this great feeling of accomplishment once all tasks from our lists are “checked” and done.
 Moreover, when this would be X day in a row – you know that feeling right.